bluz71/bluz71.github.io/_posts/2017-06-20-the-treats-of-neovim.md

 endif
 ```

-As you type a substitution the results will be immediately updated in the edit
+As you type a substitution the results will immediately be visible in the edit
 window.
 This feature is best highlighted in this video:

 [Neovim incremental substitution](http://www.youtube.com/watch?v=sA3z6gsqOuw)